Table of Contents

 The CCPA provides additional rights for California-based users with respect to their “personal information.”
 Personal information is defined in the CCPA as any data point that can be associated with an individual or household.
 For Google Analytics 4, the client ID that is being sent in every hit is a unique identifier associated with a user.
 Due to this, GA4 is always going to fall within the scope of CCPA.

-For user choice, CCPA carries the requirement to provide users the ability to opt-out of the sale of any personal information.
-As established, Google Analytics 4 will be collecting and processing “personal information,” but depending upon what you are doing with that data, you may not be “selling” the information as that action is defined in the law.
-Generally, if you are only using GA data for reporting purposes within Google Analytics, then you wouldn’t be “selling” any of this data.
-If you have GA linked with other Google Ads products and are creating audiences to share across platforms, then you may fall under the “sale” definition.
+For user choice, CCPA carries the requirement to provide users the ability to opt out of the sale or sharing of any personal information.
+As established, Google Analytics 4 will be collecting and processing “personal information,” but depending upon what you are doing with that data, you may not be “selling” the information or “sharing” it for prohibited use cases, as defined in the law.
+Generally, if you are only using GA data for reporting purposes within Google Analytics and have settings enabled so GA is operating in restricted processing mode, then you wouldn’t be “selling” any of this data.
+If you have GA linked with other Google Ads products and are creating audiences to share across platforms, then you may fall under the “sale” and/or “share” definition.
 (Again, you should work with your legal counsel to determine if this is the case and if the opt-out requirement applies.)

-If the opt-out requirement does apply, then you have a few of options for how to comply with it:
+If the opt-out requirement does apply, then you have a few options for how to follow it:

 This is the most common approach, the most conservative from a compliance perspective, and the most straightforward from a technical standpoint.
 To do this, you will use one of the three options for disabling analytics data collection that we will outline below.